-Services on interconnection points offered on the PRISMA capacity booking platform (www.prisma-capacity.eu) can be subscribed via auction on a first-committed-first served basis or by converting already subscribed entry and exit services into a Wheeling or OCUC.
-Other services described in this brochure can be subscribed at Fluxys Belgium either in writing (letter or email), using a transmission service request form (the templates are available on the Fluxys Belgium website), or by on-line booking, using an Internet-based electronic booking system accessible via the Fluxys Belgium website (www.fluxys.com/belgium) or via an implicit allocation.
+Services on interconnection points offered on the PRISMA capacity booking platform (www.prisma-capacity.eu) can be subscribed via auction on a first-committed-first served basis.
+Other services described in this brochure can be subscribed at Fluxys Belgium either in writing (letter or email), using a transmission service request form (the templates are available on the Fluxys Belgium website), or by on-line booking, using PRISMA or via an implicit allocation.

 Subscription via PRISMA